ClickCease

 Legal Strategies for Using Social Media Evidence

-Using social media evidence effectively requires strategy and legal know-how.
+Indeed, using this type of evidence effectively requires strategy and legal know-how.

 A lawyer in a courtroom presenting a social media post as evidence on a large display screen.